 Nothing is more vital to the growth of the Foundation than to recognize those who faithfully give of their time, talents and funds because they believe in the work of the Phi Delta Theta Fraternity.
 Thank you!

-Each section of the 2014 Annual Report is listed below and can be viewed by clicking on the title of the section.
+Click on the image above to view the 2016 Annual Report.
+Further, each section of the 2016 Annual Report is listed below and can be viewed by clicking on the title of the section.

 The Living Bond Society acknowledges those who have informed the Phi Delta Theta Foundation of a planned gift or bequest in their will which directs a gift to the Foundation.
 Gifts to the Foundation are deductible for estate tax purposes and are an effective, lasting way to provide for the future of Phi Delta Theta.
 Members of the Living Bond Society are presented with a lapel pin and certificate recognizing their generosity.

-In 2014, many gifts were made to the Phi Delta Theta Foundation in honor of a Phi, a friend, a family member or group of people.
-The honoree, chapter and class year (if applicable) are named first, followed by the name of the donor(s).
+A listing of gifts made to the Phi Delta Theta Foundation in honor of a Phi, a friend, a family member or group of people.
+The honoree, university and class year (if applicable) are named first, followed by the name of the donor(s).

-In 2014, many gifts were made to the Phi Delta Theta Foundation in memory of a Phi, a friend, a family member or group of people.
-The honoree, chapter and class year (if applicable) are named first, followed by the name of the donor(s).
+A listing of gifts made to the Phi Delta Theta Foundation in memory of a Phi, a friend, a family member or group of people.
+The honoree, university and class year (if applicable) are named first, followed by the name of the donor(s).

-If the Phi Delta Theta Foundation had a “Giving Hall of Fame,” the following one hundred fifty seven (157) men would be the inductees.
+If the Phi Delta Theta Foundation had a “Giving Hall of Fame,” the following one hundred seventy three (173) men would be the inductees.
 They are our most frequent donors.
 Each has made 59 or more gifts, of various sizes, to the Foundation.
-All totaled, their gifts number 15,296!
+All totaled, their gifts number 17,384!

-Upon an employee’s gift to the Phi Delta Theta Foundation, the following companies provided a matching gift.
+A comprehensive list of the companies that matched the generosity of their employees.
 The Foundation is doubly grateful to these employee donors and their employers.
-The total given by these corporations in 2014 was $16,071.
+The total given by these corporations in 2016 was $30,182.